 AnnouncementsFebruary 17, 20263 min read

-Launching brin.sh — the universal allowlist for agents
+Launching brin.sh — realtime threat detection for agents

 Alan ZabihiCo-founder & CEO